PharmaLedger-IMI/fgt-workspace/workdocs/drawings/README.md

-All diagrams editable with dragrams.net
+All diagrams editable with diagrams.net

-*.png files without the .drawio file should include the diagram to be ditable in diagrams.net
+*.png files without the .drawio file should include the diagram to be editable in diagrams.net